Frequently Asked Submission Questions

-For abstract submissions, there is only space for twelve authors.
+For abstract submissions, there is space for twenty authors.
 What do I do if I have more authors on my abstract?

-If you have more than twelve authors, use the “Notes” text box.
-Be sure to enter each author’s name and affiliation (eg: Bob F. Jones, Stanford University).
+If you have more than twenty authors, use the “Notes” text box.
+Be sure to enter each author’s name and affiliation (e.g., Bob F. Jones, Stanford University).

 I have a middle name or initial I would like to use, but there is no field for it.
 How do I indicate this?

 Your middle name or initial should be placed in the First Name box.

 Do I need to be a member to submit an abstract?